How to Set Up a Minecraft Server on Ubuntu or Debian

 1 2 3

-Xmxflags define the minimum and maximum amount of RAM the Minecraft server will use.
+Xmxflags define the minimum and maximum amount of RAM the Minecraft server uses.
 The settings above are recommended for a Linode 2GB used solely for this purpose.
 Adjust these values to fit your needs.

 chmod +x /home/minecraft/run.sh